thunder033/random/unitTesting/readme.md

 To follow along you'll need a few things.
 First you need **[Node JS](https://nodejs.org/en/)** (either the 4.3 LTS or 5.3 is fine).

+Next you'll want to clone this repository to your local disk (or download as a ZIP): https://github.com/thunder033/random.git.
+Node and unit testing involve a lot of command line utilities, so you'll want to open a terminal window the `unitTesting` directory where you cloned this project.
+While not necessary, if you're on Windows, you'll probably want [Cmder](http://cmder.net/) console emulator in place of the crappy Windows command line.

-When Node is installed you'll need a few node packages installed (known as modules).
+When Node is installed you'll need a couple node packages installed (known as modules).
 Node includes a command line tool called [Node Package Manager](https://www.npmjs.com/) (referred to as NPM).

-While not necessary, if you're on Windows, you'll probably want [Cmder](http://cmder.net/) console emulator in place of the crappy Windows command line.

 If Node installed correctly, you should be able run the following version commands: